Shane Simpson (lawyer)

 Shane Simpson AM is a New Zealand-born lawyer based in Sydney, Australia.
-He has had a leading role in arts, intellectual property, and entertainment law in Australia, including establishing the Arts Law Centre of Australia, authoring books on aspects of intellectual property, arts, and entertainment law, and acting as an advisor and producing reports on intellectual property and arts law for government.
+He has had a leading role in arts, intellectual property, and entertainment law in Australia, including establishing the Arts Law Centre of Australia, authoring books on aspects of intellectual property, arts, and entertainment law, and acting as an advisor and producing reports on intellectual property and art law for government.
 He has also contributed to a range of cultural organisations.

 Education

 Simpson received his Bachelor of Laws (Honours) in 1973 from the University of Auckland.
 In 1975 he was awarded a Master of Jurisprudence from the same institution.

 Career

 Simpson was admitted as a Barrister of the High Court of New Zealand in 1973.
 Shortly after, he emigrated to Australia, where he taught in the Faculty of Law at the University of New South Wales from 1974 to 1980 (full-time) and 1981-1982 (part-time).

-In 1976 he was admitted as a Barrister and Solicitor of the Supreme Court of Victoria, in 1978 as Barrister of the Supreme Court of New South Wales, and in 1986 as a Solicitor of the Supreme Court of New South Wales.
+In 1976 he was admitted as a Barrister and Solicitor of the Supreme Court of Victoria, in 1978 as a Barrister of the Supreme Court of New South Wales, and 1986 as a Solicitor of the Supreme Court of New South Wales.